-It should come as no surprise that companies that lead in employee engagement are often some of the most successful and profitable companies.
-Poor employee engagement means turnover, low morale, poor customer service, and a general blow to your bottom line.
-But this problem is even bigger than you may imagine.
+It should come as no surprise that companies that lead in employee engagement are often some of the most successful and profitable organizations.

 According to Gallup, just 13% of employees are engaged at their jobs.

-But Gallup has spotlighted 40 companies that buck this trend and have employee engagement rates at around 64% — a huge, huge difference that will pay dividends for your organization.
+But Gallup has spotlighted 40 companies that buck this trend and have employee engagement rates at around 64% — a huge, huge difference that pays many dividends for these organizations.